edramoscm/basic-software/README.md

 Telegram.

+Texlive is the full LaTeX package, not just the core.

 Teams is the worst app ever developed.

 W3m is for me to preview things I write to my website, https://eduardoramos.xyz